StevenN123/quick-sorts/README.md

 # Quick-sorts
-A thorough execution of Quick Sort, a pivot-based partitioning in-place sorting algorithm.
+A detailed execution of Quick Sort, a pivot-based partitioning (split) in-place sorting algorithm.
 Several rounds of improvements, and complex visualizations are all part of this approach.

 ## Problem Description